Key witness may testify at Fort Hood trial, with limits: judge

 FORT HOOD, Texas (Reuters) - A military judge ruled on Tuesday that a terrorism expert may testify in the trial of the accused Fort Hood gunman, Army psychiatrist Nidal Hasan, but he will not be allowed to weigh in on whether Hasan is a terrorist.

-The testimony of Evan Kohlmann, who has taken the stand at the trials of a number of al Qaeda-linked suspects, could be key in determining whether Hasan will face the death penalty if he is convicted of killing 13 people in a shooting rampage at the military post in November 2009.
+The testimony of Evan Kohlmann, who has taken the stand at the trials of a number of al Qaeda-linked suspects, could be key in determining whether Hasan will face the death penalty for the murders of 13 people during a shooting rampage at the military post in November 2009.

 Prosecutors are hoping to establish that the deadly rampage was premeditated, proof of which is essential under the Uniform Code of Military Justice.
 Premeditated murder carries a potential death penalty.